IMSY-DKFZ/xilens/docs/source/getting_started.rst

 ===============

 .. note::
-    In the future, you will need the ``CUDA`` library and drivers installed in your computer in order to use susicam.
+    In the future, you will need the ``CUDA`` library and drivers installed in your computer in order to use :code:`XiLens`.
     This is mainly because we are aiming at supporting the use of PyTorch models.

-Build susicam from source
+Build XiLens from source
 =========================

-To build susicam you only need to install the dependencies and run the build as in the following commands.
+To build :code:`XiLens` you only need to install the dependencies and run the build as in the following commands.

 .. code:: bash